swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/introduction.md

     stable, universally available, and above all easy to debug when issues arise, which is a critical property for a tutorial.

-    **Why `uv` is the exception**
+    **`uv`: the one exception**

-    You might wonder why we warn against helper tools yet still show `uv` throughout this guide. [uv](https://docs.astral.sh/uv/) is a notable exception because it is extremely fast, adheres to the relevant [PEPs](https://peps.python.org/) (Python Enhancement Proposals, the community's standardization documents), and its `uv pip` interface is a drop-in replacement for `pip`.
+    Many steps also show the equivalent `uv` command as an alternative for readers who prefer it. [uv](https://docs.astral.sh/uv/) is extremely fast, adheres to the relevant [PEPs](https://peps.python.org/) (Python Enhancement Proposals, the community's standardization documents), and its `uv pip` interface is a drop-in replacement for `pip`.
 It also fills a genuine gap in the standard toolchain: it can install and manage Python versions themselves (`uv python install`), not just packages within an existing interpreter.
-For this reason, optional `uv` command alternatives are shown throughout the guide.

-    Keep in mind, however, that `uv` is developed by a private company (Astral, now part of OpenAI).
+    Keep in mind that `uv` is developed by a private company (Astral, now part of OpenAI).
 While it is open source and production ready today, its long-term roadmap could shift.
-Standard `pip` + `venv` will always remain the safe, portable baseline.

 ??? warning "For WSL2 users"